The Bay of Kotor

 A great view to walk out to, a beautiful courtyard and a mountain to finish it off

 When the “I’ve spent too much time eating and haven’t seen a thing” guilt gets to you, you can always waddle to Kotor’s beach.
-Truth be told it is pretty small and I only visited it at night for swim in the dark.
+Truth be told it was pretty small and I only visited it at night for swim in the dark.
 This was all while Tom was throwing up in our shared bedroom on his birthday, AJ was failing to chat up some girls and Rangga was sleeping?
 Chatting?
-I don’t know, he’s an international man of mystery.
-Also, obviously, there’s lots of old buildings to visit, but the town is small so getting out of Kotor was essential for us.
+I don’t know, he was and still is an international man of mystery.
+Also, obviously, there were lots of old buildings to visit, but the town was small so getting out of Kotor was essential for us.

 Standing next to turquoise water